 The original Windjammers, which was created by Data East for the Neo Geo in 1994, has gathered somewhat of a cult following over the years, mostly stemming from a port that brought the classic arcade sports title to PS4, Vita, and Switch in 2017.

 DotEmu, the developer/publisher responsible for reviving the retro game, has recently revealed a sequel, Windjammers 2, which is currently in production and set to release later this year.

-Here, we’ll be covering everything you need to know about the upcoming Windjammers sequel including its release date, gameplay, new features, and some exciting rumors.
-Make sure to check back as we’ll be updating this story following any new announcements from DotEmu.
+Here, we’ll be covering everything you need to know about the upcoming Windjammers sequel, including its release date, gameplay, new features, and some exciting rumors.
+Make sure to check back as we’ll be updating this story following any further announcements from DotEmu.

 When will Windjammers 2 Release?

-Windjammers 2 is scheduled to release sometime in 2019, although rumors suggest the game may be delayed until early 2020.
+Windjammers 2 is scheduled to release sometime in 2020.
 At launch it will be available for Nintendo Switch and PC, with the possibility of a PS4 version as well.

 The sequel will be the first new Windjammers entry in over 25 years.
 The game is being produced by French developer/publisher DotEmu, who worked on the 2017 port of the original Windjammers.

 Despite including a bevy of new features with the sequel, DotEmu has gone on record stating they want to stay faithful to the original when it comes to gameplay, maintaining the original’s simple yet addictive frisbee-meets-tennis formula.